 We recognise the importance of Safeguarding all children, young people and vulnerable adults and good working practices as a priority.
 Therefore, the church ensures that everyone working with children, young people or vulnerable adults:

-• has undergone a Disclosure and Barring Service [DBS] check at enhanced level where appropriate
+• has undergone a Disclosure and Barring Service [DBS] check at enhanced level where appropriate is committed to supporting parents and families,

 - is adequately trained and supervised - understands and follows the Safeguarding Policy and procedures.

 Light and Life Church: